neomq/TGC16-Assignment-3-React/README.md

 **Credits:**
 1. FLO (https://floaroma.sg/) for all product images, information and content used in this project.
-2. Young Living (https://www.youngliving.com/en_sg) for all product information.
+2. Young Living (https://www.youngliving.com/en_sg) for all information on essential oils.
+3. Hyuuga (https://www.hyuuga.com.sg/) for all information on essential oils.

 ## 1. Project Summary
 ### **Background**